-- Do not rely on input section names that the compiler generates, or that are used by ARM library code.
+- Do not rely on input section names that the compiler generates, or that are used by Arm library code.
 If, for example, different compiler options are used, the input section names can change between compilations.
 In addition, section naming conventions that are used by the compiler are not guaranteed to remain constant between releases. - The BNF definitions contain extra line returns and spaces to improve readability.
 If present in a scatter file, they are not required in scatter-loading descriptions and are ignored.

-7.4.8 Behavior when .ANY sections overflow because of linker-generated content on page 7-138.
-8.5.3 Examples of module and input section specifications on page 8-187.
-7.4.5 Examples of using placement algorithms for .ANY sections on page 7-133.
-7.4.6 Example of next\fit algorithm showing behavior of full regions, selectors, and priority on page 7-135.
-7.4.7 Examples of using sorting algorithms for .ANY sections on page 7-137.
+7.4.8 Behavior when .ANY sections overflow because of linker-generated content on page 7-139 8.5.3 Examples of module and input section specifications on page 8-188 7.4.5 Examples of using placement algorithms for .ANY sections on page 7-134 7.4.6 Example of next\fit algorithm showing behavior of full regions, selectors, and priority on page 7-136 7.4.7 Examples of using sorting algorithms for .ANY sections on page 7-138

-7.10 Aligning execution regions and input sections on page 7-152.7.4 Placing unassigned sections on page 7-130.
+7.10 Aligning execution regions and input sections on page 7-152

-8.5.1 Components of an input section description on page 8-184.8.1 BNF notation used in scatter-loading description syntax on page 8-168.8.2 Syntax of a scatter file on page 8-169.
+8.5.1 Components of an input section description on page 8-185

+- 8.1 BNF notation used in scatter-loading description syntax on page 8-169 - 8.2 Syntax of a scatter file on page 8-170